cknzraposo/toaripi-slm/readme.md

 - Generate original educational content (stories, vocabulary lists, comprehension questions) for primary school learners and teachers.

-- Create age-appropriate stories and vocabulary exercisesWork both online and offline, including on low-resource devices like Raspberry Pi, through model quantization and lightweight deployment.
+- Create educational stories and vocabulary exercises

+- Work both online and offline, including on low-resource devices like Raspberry Pi, through model quantization and lightweight deployment.

-- Generate reading comprehension questions and dialoguesBe open-source, hosted on GitHub with clear documentation, scripts, and contribution guidelines to invite collaboration from developers, linguists, and the Toaripi-speaking community.
+- Generate reading comprehension questions and dialogues

+- Be open-source, hosted on GitHub with clear documentation, scripts, and contribution guidelines to invite collaboration from developers, linguists, and the Toaripi-speaking community.

 - Produce culturally relevant educational materials in Toaripi

-The ultimate goal is to empower local educators with AI tools that create culturally relevant, age-appropriate learning materials while preserving the Toaripi language.
+The ultimate goal is to empower local educators with AI tools that create culturally relevant learning materials while preserving the Toaripi language.

 ### 💻 **Flexible Deployment**